baggepinnen/DynamicAxisWarping.jl/README.md

 ![figure](examples/doppler.svg)

 ## Find a short pattern in a long time series
 The function `dtwnn` searches for a pattern in a long time series.
-By default, it *does not normalize* the data over each window, to do this, pass `normalizer = ZNormalizer` (this only works for 1D data).
+By default, it *does not normalize* the data over each window, to do this, pass `normalizer = ZNormalizer` (this only works for 1D and 2D data).

 ```julia
 using DynamicAxisWarping, Distances